boxluecke/developer.box.com/guides/events/shield-alert-events.md

 previous_page_id: events/polling
 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/events/shield-alert-events.md
+fullyTranslated: true
 ---
 # Shield Events

 [Box Shield][box-shield] must be purchased and enabled on a Box enterprise in order to take advantage of the advanced security offerings outlined below.

 ## Threat detection alerts

 Shield [threat detection][threatdetect] delivers context-rich alerts on potential threats, such as compromised accounts and data theft, based on anomalous user behavior.

 The possible alerts produced by Shield are for:

-1. Suspicious locations
-1. Suspicious sessions
+1. 不審な場所
+2. 不審なセッション
-1. Anomalous downloads
+3. Anomalous downloads
-1. Malicious content
+4. 悪意のあるコンテンツ

 All Shield threat detection alert events are produced within the [enterprise event][events] stream.
 These events follow the standard event object schema and the `event_type` value is set to `SHIELD_ALERT`.

 ```js
 {